-9.6 At least for the next two years, the Commission is of the view that the code share arrangement may not achieve outcomes that are materially different from what the carriers could achieve absent the arrangement.
+8.6 Over the next two years, the Commission is of the view that the code share arrangement may not achieve outcomes that are materially different from what the carriers could achieve absent the arrangement.
 In theory, the code share could create some incentives for competition in the marketing and sale of direct services between Qantas and SAA, but in practice these are likely to be limited.
 While the Commission's finding on competition benefits is finely balanced, the Commission considers that there are likely to be marginal public benefits gained from approving the code share until the end of 2014.

-9.7 After 2014, however, the Commission considers that there is a greater prospect of two carriers competing directly on one or both of the Sydney and Perth routes, or possibly on another city pair.
+8.7 After 2014, however, the Commission considers that there is a greater prospect of two carriers competing directly on one or both of the Sydney and Perth routes, or possibly on another city pair.
 In a situation where it may be economic for two carriers to operate competing services on direct routes, the Commission considers that the code share arrangement could hinder rather than promote competition.
 In particular, the Commission is concerned that it may deter or delay the introduction of competing services, particularly on the Sydney route, and increase barriers to entry.

-9.8 Qantas has sought approval for the code share arrangement until 31 March 2016.
+8.8 Qantas has sought approval for the code share arrangement until 31 March 2016.
 On the basis of the public and confidential information available to it, the Commission is not satisfied that the code share would be of benefit to the public beyond 2014.
-Accordingly, the Commission will approve the code share until 31 December 2014.
+Accordingly, the Commission proposes to approve the code share until 31 December 2014.
 After 2014, the Commission considers there is a greater prospect of either entry and/or more competition between the incumbent airlines in the absence of the code share.
 Should, in 2014, Qantas decide to apply for a continuation of the code share beyond 2014, the Commission would consider the application in the light of developments between now and when an application is received.

-10 Determination [2012] IASC 106
+9 Draft Determination [2012] IASC 106d

-10.1 In accordance with section 7 of the Act, the Commission makes a determination in favour of Qantas allocating seven services per week on the South Africa route.
+9.1 The Commission proposes to make a determination in favour of Qantas allocating seven services per week on the South Africa route.

-10.2 The determination is for five years from the date that Qantas' existing determinations on the route are revoked.
+9.2 The determination will be for five years from the date that Qantas' existing determinations on the route are revoked.

-10.3 In accordance with section 15 of the Act, the determination is subject to the following conditions:
+9.3 The Commission proposes that the determination be subject to the following conditions: